scarfaace/tu-interdiscplinary-network-flows/transcription/README.md

 - for each direction we use first 30 to encode length <= 16 384
 - 15 characters for encoding length (16 384, 65 536]
 - and the last remaining character is used for packets bigger than 65 536

+---

+## TODO

+- make visualizations for the packet size in time for each flow
+- make a model for a numeric vector (e.g. AGM) so that I can compare it with the bag of words model